TaygaHoshi/tt-project/Lists/List of Divine Spells.md

 	Heal all allies within radius for 1d6 + WRA/2 and grant them Protected for the duration.
 	A creature can only have one Protected effect at the any time.

-## Wall of Light
+## Create Magical Walls
 **Complexity:** Simple
 **Casting Time:** Action
 **Cost:** 2 mana
 **Range:** 5 meters
-**Radius:** 3 meters by 1 meters
 **Duration:** (2 + WRA/4) rounds
 **Effect**
-	Create a horizontal or vertical wall of hardened light which blocks movement.
-This wall is 3 meters tall, and it blocks line of sight for any creature shorter than the wall.
-For creatures slightly taller than the wall, it acts as a full cover.
+	You create 5 walls of hardened mana which blocks movement.
+These walls are 1 meters long, 1 meters wide and 3 meters tall.
+They block line of sight for any creature shorter than them.
+For creatures slightly taller than these walls, they act as a full cover.
+	You can spend 1 additional mana to create 2 extra walls.
 	Area spells can't be overlapped.

 ## Call Fairy, Novice